awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-about.md

 # Working with Compliance<a name="sysman-compliance-about"></a>

-AWS Systems Manager Compliance collects and reports data about the status of Systems Manager Patch Manager patching, Systems Manager State Manager associations, and custom compliance types\.
+Compliance, a capability of AWS Systems Manager, collects and reports data about the status of patching in Patch Manager patching and associations in State Manager\. \(Patch Manager and State Manager are also both capabilities of AWS Systems Manager\.\) Compliance also reports on custom compliance types you have specified for your instances\.
 This section includes details about each of these compliance types and how to view Systems Manager compliance data\.
 This section also includes information about how to view compliance history and change tracking\.

 **Note**
 Systems Manager integrates with [Chef InSpec](https://www.chef.io/inspec/)\.
-InSpec is an open\-source, runtime framework that enables you to create human\-readable profiles on GitHub or Amazon S3\.
+InSpec is an open\-source, runtime framework that enables you to create human\-readable profiles on GitHub or Amazon Simple Storage Service \(Amazon S3\)\.
 Then you can use Systems Manager to run compliance scans and view compliant and noncompliant instances\.
 For more information, see [Using Chef InSpec profiles with Systems Manager Compliance](integration-chef-inspec.md)\.

 ## About patch compliance<a name="sysman-compliance-monitor-patch"></a>